sighupio/fury-kubernetes-aws/katalog/cluster-autoscaler/MAINTENANCE.md

 # Cluster Autoscaler maintenance

-To maintain the clusterautoscaler package, you should follow this steps.
+To maintain the clusterautoscaler package, you should follow these steps.

 Build the new helm template with the following command: